MEDomics-UdeS/MEDomicsTools/linux.md

 ### R009 - Using Git
 Most of the documentation found here is from the [ArchWiki](https://wiki.archlinux.org/title/Git).
 You are invited to check the link if you need further details.

 Git is a version control system developped by Linus Torvalds, a famous Nvidia enthusiast.
-Git is used to manage different version of files in a project and allows easy contribution between said project.
+Git is used to manage different version of files in a project and allows easy contributions between developers of said project.

 Git should either be installed by default or your system, otherwise you can install `git` using the git package:
 ```